International Journal of Eating Disorders

 Figures/Tables: no maximum, but should be appropriate to the material covered

-All review papers must follow the PRISMA guidelines (see Moher et al. (2009) below), and authors must complete and submit the Critical Analysis and Synthesis/Review Checklist upon submission of the paper.
+All review papers must follow the PRISMA guidelines (see Moher et al. (2009) below), and authors who choose this paper type must complete the Critical Analysis and Synthesis/Review Checklist upon submission of the paper.
+An example of the checklist can be found here.
+This link is for informational purposes only.
+Authors will be prompted to complete the checklist directly in ScholarOne during manuscript submission.
 The rationale for any unchecked items on the Checklist must be explicitly described in the manuscript Cover Letter.

 Moher D, Liberati A, Tetzlaff J, Altman DG, The PRISMA Group (2009).
 Preferred Reporting Items for Systematic Reviews and Meta-